Reviewing Bain Capital Specialty Finance (BCSF) and Its Rivals

 |2.11

-Bain Capital Specialty Finance currently has a consensus target price of $11.38, indicating a potential upside of 20.24%.
-As a group, “Holding & other investment offices” companies have a potential upside of 48.29%.
-Given Bain Capital Specialty Finance’s rivals stronger consensus rating and higher probable upside, analysts plainly believe Bain Capital Specialty Finance has less favorable growth aspects than its rivals.
+Bain Capital Specialty Finance currently has a consensus target price of $11.38, suggesting a potential upside of 10.12%.
+As a group, “Holding & other investment offices” companies have a potential upside of 36.54%.
+Given Bain Capital Specialty Finance’s peers stronger consensus rating and higher probable upside, analysts clearly believe Bain Capital Specialty Finance has less favorable growth aspects than its peers.

 Summary

-Bain Capital Specialty Finance rivals beat Bain Capital Specialty Finance on 9 of the 15 factors compared.
+Bain Capital Specialty Finance peers beat Bain Capital Specialty Finance on 9 of the 15 factors compared.

 Bain Capital Specialty Finance, Inc. operates as a business development company (BDC) specializing in direct loans to middle-market companies.
 The fund seeks to invest in senior investments with a first or second lien on collateral, senior first lien, stretch senior, senior second lien, unitranche, mezzanine debt, junior securities, other junior investments, and secondary purchases of assets or portfolios that primarily consist of middle-market corporate debt.
 It typically invests in companies with EBITDA between $10 million and $150 million.